-The Maryland Higher Education Commission is offering a new scholarship opportunity for noncredit students in Maryland's community colleges.
-The MHEC Workforce Development Sequence Scholarship will fund up to $2,000 for tuition and fees for awarded students in the approved programs listed below.
+Additionally, the Maryland Higher Education Commission (MHEC) is offering a new scholarship opportunity for noncredit students in Maryland's community colleges.
+The MHEC Workforce Development Sequence Scholarship will fund up to $2,000 for tuition and fees for awarded students in the approved programs.
+Follow the steps below to apply.

 If you want to take courses to learn how to start and better run your own business, you may be eligible for the college’s Entrepreneurs Scholarship, supported by the Philip E. and Carole R. Ratcliffe Foundation.

 Job Corps offers free education and vocational programs administered by the U.S. Department of Labor.
-The programs are designed to help ages 16 to 24 get a better job, earn more money and take control of their future.
+The programs are designed to help students 16 to 24 years get a better job, earn more money and take control of their future.
 Each year 60,000 students take advantage of the Job Corps training.
-Over the past five years, 82 percent of students that graduated from the programs began new careers, enrolled in higher education programs or enlisted in the military.
+Over the past five years, 82% of students that graduated from the programs began new careers, enrolled in higher education programs or enlisted in the military.